-Other Requirements: Applicants are prescreened; contact the Doctoral Studies Programs Office for information and a preliminary application.
-Interviews with the faculty in the field of the degree, the PhD Coordinator, the Director of Doctoral Studies, and the department head are advised.
+Other Requirements: Interviews with the faculty in the field of the degree, the PhD Coordinator, the Director of Doctoral Studies, and the department head are advised.

-Full-time students are admitted only in the fall semester.
+Students are admitted only in the fall semester.

 The application deadline for this program is earlier than the Graduate College deadline; contact the College of Business Administration's Doctoral Studies Programs Office for information on current deadlines.